Femen: Financing

 Femen founder Anna Hutsol watches a Femen demonstration with DJ Hell in Kyiv on 22 May 2009.

 Femen activists earn funding through the sale of products bearing the Femen logo.
-Femen also receives donations from individuals like Helmut Geier (also known as DJ under the alias DJ Hell), German businesswoman Beate Schober (who is currently residing in Ukraine), the American businessman Jed Sunden (founder of Ukrainian KP Media and former owner of Kyiv Post newspaper) and Ukrainian Canadians.
+Femen also receives donations from individuals, like Helmut Geier (also known as DJ under the alias DJ Hell), and German businesswoman Beate Schober, who resided in Ukraine.

 In March 2012 Ukrainian magazine Focus said that Femen activists receive royalties for foreign interviews and in the tabloids.
 In the magazine Anna Hutsol confirmed that a rally in Istanbul was sponsored by a Turkish company producing underwear.

-A Ukrainian 1+1 journalist, who claimed (in September 2012) to have infiltrated the organization, says that its office in the Ukrainian capital, Kyiv, costs the movement over $2,500 per month, on top of which each member receives a salary.
+A Ukrainian 1+1 journalist, who claimed in September 2012 to have infiltrated the organisation, says that its office in the Ukrainian capital, Kyiv, costs the movement over US$2,500 per month, on top of which each member receives a salary.